 A: In most cases, this failure is because your TV does not support the file format natively.
-Try to check the “Auto Transcoding” option on the Streaming tab in Oka Mirror and restart the playback.
+Check the “Auto Transcoding” option on the Streaming tab in Oka Mirror and restart the playback.
 Enabling this option allows Oka Mirror to transcode the file on the fly when streaming.

 Q: The TV doesn’t have any sound during casting media files.
 What should I do?

 A: In most cases, this failure is because your TV does not support the audio encoding of the media file.
-Try to check the “Auto Transcoding” option on the Streaming tab in Oka Mirror then retry.
+Check the “Auto Transcoding” option on the Streaming tab in Oka Mirror, then retry.
 Enabling this option allows Oka Mirror to transcode the file on the fly when streaming.

 Q: My TV doesn’t have any sound during screen mirroring

 A: For screen mirroring, you need to install the audio driver if you want to have sound.
 Get help from this blog.

 Q: The sound of my TV is jumpy and stutters during screen mirroring.
 What should I do?

 A: Mirroring the screen with sound consumes a lot of system resources.
 It will cause performance issues if your Mac model is too old.
 Please reduce the video quality and close other large apps when casting your screen with audio.

-Q: Why can't I watch Netflix on my Mac and use screen mirroring at the same time?
+Q: Why can't I watch Netflix on my Mac and use screen mirroring simultaneously?

 The error may be “Whoops, something went wrong…There appears to be a display problem.
 Please ensure your monitor is HDCP compliant and is not mirrored using Airplay.”
 This problem only exists on the Safari browser.
-When you use the Chrome or the Firefox browser, the same content (in this case “Designated Survivor” from Netflix) will play just fine.
-So, whenever you see this error message appear, please download and install Chrome or Firefox for Mac and use one of those two browsers to watch Netflix.
+When you use the Chrome or Firefox browser, the same content (in this case, “Designated Survivor” from Netflix) will play just fine.
+So, whenever you see this error message, please download and install Chrome or Firefox for Mac and use one of those two browsers to watch Netflix.

-Q: Why can't some apps be casted, or why can't some DVD or movies be casted?
+Q: Why can't some apps be cast or some DVDs or movies be cast?